martin3000/esphome-docs/components/sensor/pulse_counter.rst

     :description: Instructions for setting up pulse counter sensors.
     :image: pulse.png

-The pulse counter sensor allows you to count the number of pulses and the frequency of a signal on any pin.
+The pulse counter sensor allows you to count the number of pulses in a given time interval, that is, the frequency of a signal on any pin.
+The time interval is determined by the update_interval.

 On the ESP32, this sensor is even highly accurate because it's using the hardware `pulse counter peripheral <https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/pcnt.html>`__